 When can I volunteer?

-Individual volunteers and groups of 4 or fewer do not need to sign up.
+Individual volunteers and groups of 5 or fewer do not need to sign up.
 Simply show up at the farm during any session!
-Please arrive at or before 10:30 am; it throws a wrench in things if people show up late after projects have been started.
+Please try to arrive ~10 minutes early; it throws a wrench in things if people show up late after projects have been started.

 How do groups of 5 or more sign up?